maxamed1st/inboxassist/docs/architecture.md

 - Receive user messages and emit `"message:user"` events
 - Send assistant responses
 - Connect email account
-- Purchase credit
+- Manage subscription
-- Show credit balance
 - Purge database
 - Notify users of action results

 **Database tables:** `connections`, `users`, `messages`

 **Notes**
-- Socials sends link to user for email authentication and credit purchase
+- Socials sends link to user for email authentication and subscription management (checkout, manage subscription)
 - User decides if they want to purge chats, emails or both

 ---

 ### Billing
-Tracks usage, updates user credits, and processes payments.
+Manages subscription lifecycle and payments.

 **Responsibilities:**
-- Process payments via Stripe (or other providers)
+- Manage subscription via Stripe (or other providers)
-- Update `users.credits` atomically
-- Track usage across events and actions
+- Track subscriptions both currently active and past
-- Consume usage data from completed events
+- Redirect user to checkout and customer portal
+- Update active subscriptions in users table atomically

-**Database tables:** `payments`, `users`
+**Database tables:** `subscriptions`, `users`

 **Notes**
-- Usage is tracked per event to calculate accurate credit consumption
-- Payments are recorded in the `payments` table and linked to user accounts
+- Subscriptions are recorded in the `subscriptions` table and linked to user accounts
-- Credit updates are atomic to prevent inconsistencies
+- Subscription updates are atomic to prevent inconsistencies

 ---